Buddhism in Thailand: The first Thai states: Sukhothai and Lan Na

 Beginning in the 7th century, Thai people gradually migrated from China to Southeast Asia.
 They eventually began conquering Southeast Asian kingdoms like Hariphunchai and adopting the practice of Buddhism which had existed in the conquered regions.
 The first ethnic Thai kingdom was the Sukhothai Kingdom (13th-15th century), which was founded in 1238.
 At first, both Theravāda and Mahāyāna were practiced in this new Thai realm, as well as Khmer Brahmanism.

 During the 13th century, Thai monks traveled to Sri Lanka to ordain in the Sinhalese Mahavihara Theravada sect (known as Lankavamsa/Lankavong in Thailand) lineage and to study the teachings.
 Lankavong monks also traveled to Thailand to teach Theravada Buddhism.
 Archeological evidence suggests that the most active region for the initial spread of Sinhalese Theravada was at Nakon Sri Thammarath (in South Thailand).

 King Ram Khamhaeng (fl. late 13th century) gave royal support to the Lankavong Theravāda monks in Nakon Sri Thammarath.
 He invited them to his capital, built monasteries for them, and subsequently sent more monks to Sri Lanka to study.
 This royal support increased the prestige and influence of Theravāda in Thailand.
 During Ram Khamhaeng's reign, stupas were built, reflecting the Sri Lankan influence.
 One of these is Wat Chang Lom.
-Thai travelers to Sri Lanka also brought back the root of a Bodhi tree, under which the Buddha attained emlightenment, which began the Thai tradition of venerating Bodhi trees.
+Thai travelers to Sri Lanka also brought back the root of a Bodhi tree, under which the Buddha attained enlightenment, which began the Thai tradition of venerating Bodhi trees.
 Sukhothai style Buddha statues also reflect Sri Lankan art styles.

 Under the reign of Ram Khamhaeng, the position of sangharaja (leader of the monastic community) was created and tasked with the administration of the sangha, the orders of monks and nuns.
 Other monks were also given lower-level administrative positions.

 Later Sukhothai kings would continue this policy of supporting Lankavong Theravāda, and numerous monasteries, Buddha images and stupas were built during the Sukhothai period.
 The study of Pali Buddhist texts was also promoted.
 Thai kings also inherited the concept of Buddhist kingship from the tradition.
 This was based on the idea that the Buddhist "Dhamma king" ruled in conformity with the Dhamma (the universal law and the Buddha's teaching which points to it), particularly the ten kingly virtues mentioned in the Aggañña Sutta, which include giving alms, morality, liberality, gentleness, non-anger, and non-harming.